-There are at least 5 alternative methods to enable position reporting for your vessel:
+Alternative methods to enable position reporting for your vessel

 - 1. AIS Transponder